x-ira/arc-chat/README.md

 ## Demo: [Mitrá - मित्र](http://54.183.244.205:1024/)
 ## Core Features
 - __Anonymous__:
-  + NO user registration, No email or phone number is required.
+  + NO user registration or personal info required, No email or phone number is required.
   + We use a key pair based ID, which called KID, a 32-byte public key. saved locally.
   + NO persistant messages on server except a few cached encrypted meida messages for speed up.